Clinical Cases Programme 2026 • Spring series now on-demand • Autumn series coming

 Come as you are.

 Join live when you can.
-Catch up when you can’t.
-The recordings and resources will be available to members via Moodle after each session.
+Catch up when you can't.
+Recordings and resources are available to members via Moodle after each session.

 HOW THE PROGRAMME WORKS